 Something solid can be a plain wall, a shelf, or a cabinet.
 Whatever solid object you have behind you will help you feel secure and supported.
 It is best to avoid having windows behind you because they can make you feel vulnerable and weak when you have your back turned to it.
 You can also look into buying a chair with a high back.
 This will help give you the support and comfort you need to work productively.

 When it comes to feng shui, every color has a unique message and meaning.
 Home offices do best with neutral colors, light grays, soft browns, and pale yellows or oranges.
 These colors all promote tranquility, calmness, and peace.
 A home office can be a stressful environment sometimes, and the last thing you need is a bright red wall making you feel more anxious for absolutely no reason.
 Choose a calming, neutral color that brings you peace and tranquility, even in your most stressful moments.
+If you need further inspiration, you can check out our great painting ideas for your home office.

 Avoid sharp edges